-In June 2008, the Company filed a registration statement on Form S-3 to sell up to \$30,000,000 of its authorized but unissued common stock through future offerings.
-As of March 31, 2010, the Company has approximately \$21.5 million of authorized but unissued common stock available for future offerings under its shelf registration statement.
+In June 2008, the Company filed a registration statement on Form S-3 to sell up to \$30,000,000 of its authorized, but unissued common stock through future offerings.
+Subsequent to quarter end, on August 9, 2010 the Company sold 1,351,352 shares of its common stock under its shelf registration statement at a price of \$1.11 per share and received gross proceeds of approximately \$1.5 million before incurred expenses of approximately \$50,000.
+As of August 10, 2010, the Company had approximately \$20 million of authorized, but unissued common stock available for future offerings under its shelf registration statement.
 See Note 8.